1. Purpose of procedures

 5.7 When the student's attempt to add a course is rejected, permission to add the course may be granted in exceptional circumstances by the Director, Student Services and Engagement in consultation with the Program Coordinator.

-6.1 On the recommendation of the Program Coordinator, the Executive Dean may approve a variation to the standard requirements for the program for an individual student.
+7.1 On the recommendation of the Program Coordinator, the Head of School may approve a variation to the standard requirements for the program for an individual student.
 A variation to program requirements may only be approved:

 (f) provided that all students are treated consistently and equitably.

 7.2 Conditions under which a variation to program requirements may be approved are:

 (a) to assist a student to complete their program where a course or courses required to complete the degree requirements are no longer offered or are not offered in the study period such that the student can complete their program in a timely manner;